mfornace/nupack-docs-dev/sources/analysis.md

 Output:

 ```
-Expected number of unpaired nucleotides in complex [a+b] = 0.59
+Expected number of unpaired nucleotides at equilibrium in complex [a+b] = 0.59
-Expected number of unpaired nucleotides in complex [a] = 3.00
+Expected number of unpaired nucleotides at equilibrium in complex [a] = 3.00
-Expected number of unpaired nucleotides in complex [b] = 3.00
+Expected number of unpaired nucleotides at equilibrium in complex [b] = 3.00
 ```

 To collect a `dict` of MFEs for each complex: